 Most cities pride themselves in their rich history, so you should have little trouble finding something historic or iconic!

 If you are unsure, research online to see famous monuments in your area, and if you have not visited them, take some time to visit!
 Learn more about your city’s history and values, and explore the surrounding areas.

-You know those “famous” restaurants in your town that are always flooded with tourists and out of towners?
+Do you know those “famous” restaurants in your town that are always flooded with tourists and out of towners?
 Now is the time to have a meal there!

 If you haven’t visited these restaurants already, take the opportunity to eat a meal at one!

 What kind of food is your city known for?
 What do they claim they have the “best” of?
-Find the most well known restaurant to eat at for the best burger, or the best chicken wings, and judge for yourself!
+Find the most well-known restaurant to eat at for the best burger, or the best chicken wings, and judge for yourself!